I stand

 To leaving - preoccupied with the wonder of it all.

-Somebody must watch for those who have entered the door
+Somebody must watch for those who have entered the

 But would like to run away.
 So for them too,